grammyjs/website/site/docs/advanced/deployment.md

 1. Mock outgoing API requests using [transformer functions](./transformers.md).
 2. Define and send sample update objects to your bot via `bot.handleUpdate` ([API reference](https://doc.deno.land/https://deno.land/x/grammy/mod.ts/~/Bot#handleUpdate)).
-   Consider to take some inspiration from [these update objects](https://core.telegram.org/bots/webhooks#testing-your-bot-with-updates) provided by the Telegram team.
+   Consider taking some inspiration from [these update objects](https://core.telegram.org/bots/webhooks#testing-your-bot-with-updates) provided by the Telegram team.

 ::: tip Contribute a Testing Framework
 While grammY provides the necessary hooks to start writing tests, it would be very helpful to have a testing framework for bots.
-This is novel territory, such testing frameworks largely do not exist.
+This is novel territory, and such testing frameworks largely do not exist.
 We look forward to your contributions!

-An example on how tests could be done [can be found here](https://github.com/PavelPolyakov/grammy-with-tests).
+An example of how tests could be done [can be found here](https://github.com/PavelPolyakov/grammy-with-tests).
 :::